pyeventsourcing/eventsourcing/README.md

 **Event Player** — Reconstitutes entities by replaying domain events, optionally with snapshotting.

-**Snapshotting** - Snapshotting avoids replaying an entire event stream to obtain the state of an entity.
+**Snapshotting** - Avoids replaying an entire event stream to obtain the state of an entity.
 A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.
-It can easily be substituted with a strategy that, for example, uses a dedicated table for snapshots.
+It can easily be substituted with one that uses a dedicated table for snapshots.

 **Persistence Policy** - Subscribes to receive published domain events.
 Appends the domain events to the event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.

-**Customizable Datastore** — Flexible mapping between domain events and sequenced items, and between sequenced items and your database.
+**Mappers** — Flexible mapping between domain events and sequenced items, and between sequenced items and your database.
 Allows support to be added for serialization and deserialization of custom value object types.